DmitrySharabin/mavo-gsheets/README.md

 ## Restrictions

-Data must have headings:
+1. Data must have headings:

 - in the *first row of the specified range*, if data is organized in rows
 - otherwise, in the *first column*.

+2. Only one collection.
+If there is more, only the *first* one will be taken into account.
-Only one collection.
-Property names inside the collection must correspond to headings in a spreadsheet, or the `transformHeadings` option must be provided in the `mv-storage-options` attribute.
+3. Property names inside the collection must correspond to headings in a spreadsheet that must contain **only** letters, numbers, and underscores (_).
+Otherwise, the `transformHeadings` option must be provided in the `mv-storage-options` attribute.

 ## Setting Up